mvogelgesang/sf-mcp-registration-api-key/README.md

 2. Confirm the MCP Server Registration appears with no tools listed and that calls go out successfully.
 3. Install `0.2.0-3` (`04tHs000000iSitIAE`) over the top of `0.1.0-1` in the same org.
 4. Verify both CSP Trusted Sites show up under Setup → CSP Trusted Sites and that the ESR now exposes all five tools (`search_places`, `lookup_weather`, `compute_routes`, `resolve_maps_urls`, `resolve_names`) with `Complete` status.
-5. Install `<NEW_PACKAGE_VERSION_ID>` over the top of `0.2.0-3` in the same org.
+5. Install `04tHs000000iSiyIAE` over the top of `0.2.0-3` in the same org.
 6. Verify the post-install Apex ran: the installing user and the `cloud@{orgId18}` Platform Integration User are both assigned `googleMapsMCP_Perm_Set` without any manual assignment step.

 ## Metadata Organization

 To package an external MCP Server Registration, four metadata types are required: `externalCredentials`, `externalServiceRegistrations`, `namedCredentials`, and `permissionsets`.
-Released versions of this package additionally ship `cspTrustedSites` entries for URLs returned by MCP Tools, plus (starting with `<NEW_VERSION>`) an Apex `classes` directory for the post-install handler.
+Released versions of this package additionally ship `cspTrustedSites` entries for URLs returned by MCP Tools, plus (starting with `1.0.0`) an Apex `classes` directory for the post-install handler.
 We'll be primarily working within the External Credential.

 Within the External Credential, a Named Principal needs to be defined.
 The Named Principal will be made up of two parts, the Parameter Name (in our case 'googleApiKey') and one or more internal Authentication Parameters (ours is called 'key').
 I recommend keeping these names distinct to make it easier to debug should anything go wrong.